NSR2X/portfolio/data/blog/that-ww3-supply-chain-attack.md

 ### The Role of Technology and Innovation in Modern Warfare

-At the heart of this operation was the use of cutting-edge technology—technology that, in another context, might be lauded for its innovation.
-PETN, a powerful yet stable explosive, was used with surgical precision.
-The ability to embed it within pager batteries, undetectable until triggered, demonstrated an understanding of both the material properties of the explosive and the electronic components of the pagers.
-Mossad's capability to execute a remote detonation through a simple temperature increase speaks volumes about the depth of their technological expertise.
+At the core of this operation was the use of cutting-edge technology.
+PETN, a powerful yet stable explosive, was used with precision.
+Embedding it within pager batteries, undetectable until activation, showed an understanding of both the explosive

+’s properties and the devices' electronics.
+Mossad's ability to remotely trigger the explosions through a temperature increase underscored their technological expertise.

-This is the face of modern warfare.
-It's no longer just about guns and bombs; it's about data, supply chains, technological mastery, and deep infiltration.
-It's about using the very tools that people rely on—communication devices, energy sources, infrastructure—as the means to strike devastating blows against an adversary.
-This type of warfare blurs the lines between military and civilian targets, making the consequences even more dire for those caught in the crossfire.
+Modern warfare is no longer just about guns and bombs; it’s about data, supply chains, technology, and infiltration.
+Using communication devices, energy sources, and infrastructure as tools to strike an adversary blurs the lines between military and civilian targets, heightening the stakes for all caught in the middle.

 Dr. P.W.
 Singer, a strategist and senior fellow at New America, commented on the technological aspects of the operation: